tethered-x/GraphicNovelsDB/README.md

 # GraphicNovelsDB
 A Python program that maintains a catalog for my graphic novel collection.
 It utilizes MySQL, CSV, and Python 3.

+Features:
+- Add a graphic novel as a record.
+Incuding information about the writer, artist, publisher, UPC code, and whether or not you've listed it on eBay.
+- Can modify a record by either edding a eBay link or UPC code.
+- Ability to delete a record if desired.
+- Ability to export list of graphic novels to a CSV file.

 Requirements:
 - Python 3
 - MySQL